-We recently worked with I-FLOW*, LLC, a Halyard Health Care Company, with the launch of a new patient awareness campaign designed to empower patients to ask their doctors for the ON-Q* pain pump after surgery.
+We worked with I-FLOW*, LLC, a Halyard Health Care Company, with the launch of a new patient awareness campaign designed to empower patients to ask their doctors for the ON-Q* pain pump after surgery.
 The marketing campaign aims to educate patients about alternatives to narcotics for post-operative surgical pain relief with the ON-Q* pain pump.
-To reach today’s patient, we decided to do an integrated campaign with a digital focus to meet patients’ growing online healthcare needs.
+To reach today's patient, we decided to do an integrated campaign by developing a digital strategy to meet patients' growing online healthcare needs.